 - Determinations concerning applications for waivers or partial waivers of privacy authorization under HIPAA

 - Justification for waiver or alteration of informed consent or documentation of informed consent

 - The basis for requiring changes in research or tabling or disapproving research

 - Summary the discussion of controverted issues and their resolution

 - Whether the re-consent of enrolled participants is required owing to amendments to the study, problems or events that have occurred, or a pediatric subject’s reaching the age of majority

 - The vote on these actions, including the number of members voting for, against, and abstaining

 - The approval period for initial and continuing review

-- The names of IRB members who leave the meeting because of a conflict of interest, including a statement that the conflict of interest is the reason for the absence
+- The names of IRB members who leave the meeting for the vote on an item(s) because of a conflict of interest or any other reason

 - Justification of any deletion or substantive modification of information concerning risks or alternative procedures contained in a DHHS-approved sample consent document

-3. For the initial and continuing review of expedited research, the primary reviewer’s review sheet is the mechanism used to document:
+3. For the initial and continuing review of expedited research, the primary reviewer’s review form is the mechanism used to document:

 - The specific permissible expedited category

 - The description of actions taken by the reviewer

 - Any findings required under the regulations or by policy